-Everyone accepts that in maintenance, job prioritisation is important: do the most urgent stuff first, right?
+Everyone accepts that maintenance job prioritisation is important: do the most urgent stuff first, right?

-Many facilities teams use a simple scale to prioritise job requests such as one-to-five or low-to-critical.
+Many facilities teams use a simple scale for maintenance job prioritisation such as one-to-five or low-to-critical.
 These approaches have the benefit of being simple and, apparently, intuitive.
 But how do you ensure consistency in applying that scale?
 How do you know that the priority rating of an issue takes all the relevant factors into account to ensure delivery of best value to the organisation?

 Once you look a little closer, these ‘simple’ scales suddenly seem to be rather blunt and somewhat arbitrary tools that may actually serve to obscure a true appreciation of underlying risk and severity.